deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 belongs to a field number.

 The tests we’ve implemented to cover all of these aspects are as follows:
-- Fields numbers must not be amended.
+- Field numbers must not be amended.
 - Fields must not have their type amended.
 - Fields that have been removed from a message must have an entry added to a reserved statement within the message, both for the deleted field and the deleted field number.
 This ensures that the protoc compiler will complain if